Travel around Cusco with Bobby

 Day 4 Exploring San Blas: The Artisan’s Quarter

-After the intensity of Machu Picchu, today was a more relaxed exploration of the San Blas neighborhood.
-Known as the bohemian heart of Cusco, San Blas is filled with narrow cobblestone streets, art galleries, and local craft shops.
-I spent the morning visiting L’atelier Café for a relaxing coffee with a view over the city, then wandered through the local shops, picking up some beautiful handwoven textiles from the Centro de Textiles Tradicionales.
+After the intensity and excitement of exploring Machu Picchu, today was dedicated to a more leisurely stroll through Cusco’s charming San Blas neighborhood.
+Known as the bohemian heart of the city, San Blas is characterized by its narrow cobblestone streets, vibrant art galleries, and quaint local craft shops.
+My morning started at L’atelier Café, where I enjoyed a peaceful coffee while taking in a stunning view over the city—a perfect way to ease into the day.
+From there, I wandered through the neighborhood’s shops, picking up some beautifully handwoven textiles from the Centro de Textiles Tradicionales.

-That evening, I headed to Limbus Restobar, a rooftop bar offering one of the best views in Cusco.
-Watching the sunset over the city with a Pisco Sour in hand was the perfect end to the day.
+In the evening, I made my way to Limbus Restobar, a popular rooftop bar boasting one of the best panoramic views of Cusco.
+Watching the sun set over the city with a refreshing Pisco Sour in hand felt like the perfect way to wrap up a relaxed day of exploration, capturing the essence and charm of San Blas.

 San Blas is perfect for slow exploration—take time to browse the art and textiles, and don’t forget to haggle (respectfully) at the local shops.